By Kathleen Ohlson - June 9, 2021

 Wildfires occur in several Southeastern states, including Florida, Georgia and Tennessee, but they’re most common in the West — Montana, Idaho, Wyoming, Colorado, Oregon and California.

 Yet the most intense and destructive wildfires happen in California.
-The state is in the midst of its worst wildfire season on record.
-Over 4 million acres have burned, while at least 10,400 structures were destroyed and 31 people killed.
+The state had its worst wildfire season on record in 2020.
+Over 4 million acres burned, while at least 10,500 structures were destroyed and 33 people died.
 And five of the top six largest fires in the state happened in 2020 alone.

 Timing to notify and protect communities about severe weather and natural disasters is critical.
 In some cases, hurricanes, blizzards, extreme temperatures and other events can be predicted and emergency personnel can issue alerts and directions to community members as the situation evolves.
 For example, hurricane warnings are issued 36 hours in advance of the expected onset of tropical storm winds (sustained wind of 39 mph to 73 mph).

-But sometimes emergency managers, 9-1-1 teams and first responders don’t get enough advance notice when severe weather or a natural disaster will occur.
+But sometimes emergency managers, 9-1-1 teams, first responders and local government officials don’t get enough advance notice when severe weather or a natural disaster will occur.

 Some major events, including earthquakes, flash floods, tornadoes and wildfires, have no or very little lead time to warn both community residents and emergency personnel.
 Flash floods, for example, may happen within a few minutes of intense rains, when a dam or levee fails, or if an ice jam breaks.
 These floods can bring walls of water from 10’ to 20’ high, and just 2’ of flood water moving at 9’ per second is enough to move 100 lb. rocks.